mandelsoft/documents/config/README.md

 configured independently at different structural locations in the configuration description.

-The description follows the WET approach, an acronym commonly taken to stand for *write everything twice* (alternatively *write every time*, *we enjoy typing* or *waste everyone's time* (wikipedia)).
+The description follows the WET approach, a backronym commonly taken to stand for *write everything twice* (alternatively *write every time*, *we enjoy typing* or *waste everyone's time* (wikipedia)).
 Instead, it would be desired to better follow the DRY approach, *Don't repeat yourself* or *duplication is evil*.
 YAML, for example, feature value references as part of its syntax to be able to refer to values or complete data structures defined somewhere else in the document.
-But this is only of limited value, because it does not allow expressionn rules or calculations.
+But this is only of limited value, because it does not allow expression rules or calculations.

 At this point in time typically templating engines enter the scene to close this gap.